 Can You Eat Crappie Fish?

 Yes, crappie are excellent table fare with mild, white, flaky meat.
-They're considered among the best-tasting freshwater fish and can be prepared numerous ways including frying, baking, and grilling.
+They are considered among the best-tasting freshwater fish and can be prepared numerous ways including frying, baking, and grilling.
+Their flesh is lean and healthy, providing about 20 grams of protein per 3-ounce serving with minimal fat content.

 Are Crappie Related to Bass?

 Yes, crappie belong to the same family (Centrarchidae) as largemouth and smallmouth bass.
-However, they're in a different genus (Pomoxis) and are more closely related to other panfish like bluegill.
+However, they are in a different genus (Pomoxis) and are more closely related to other panfish like bluegill and sunfish.
+All members of Centrarchidae share characteristics like spiny-rayed fins and nest-building spawning behavior.

 What Water Temperature Do Crappie Prefer?